Insect meal

 Aller Aqua Group

 Austevoll Melaks, together with Aller Aqua and in cooperation with the Norwegian University of Life Sciences, conducted trials using insect meal containing black soldier fly larvae at his salmon farm in Norway.
 The company began their business activities in 1976, when Edvard Melingen, the CEO of Austevoll Melaks, was merely 19 years old.
 Thanks to his long-standing experience in the industry, he is able to precisely differentiate between the types of salmon Austevoll has managed to grow throughout that time.
-The first series of trials has already ended, and both Aller Aqua's and Austevoll's specialists have evaluated the end product by conducting a taste test among a selected sample group.
+The first series of trials has already ended, and both Aller Aqua and Austevoll Melaks specialists have evaluated the end product by conducting a taste test among a selected sample group.

 "At Austevoll we have witnessed the salmon is superior on several counts.
 It grows better; it has better colouration, 70 per cent in a taste-test preferred the salmon fed with insect meal in the feed."